“If this thing goes south, we’ll have to tie it off, roll it up, and hang it around Pam’s neck.”

 and Stacey Keach’s Mark Turso, but unlike Noah Vosen – Byer and Turso are never out in the field.
 They work in one those war rooms that can reach for and acquire surveillance videos from anywhere on the planet in seconds.
 But there was only one Bourne.

 We easily sided with Bourne – because he was a guy struggling to recall his own identity.
 He spent three movies, three great movies, in this struggle.
-Since he couldn’t remember the details, we were in shoes, because we didn’t know either.
+Since he couldn’t remember the details, we were in his shoes, because we didn’t know either.
 But with Jeremy Renner’s Aaron Cross – we don’t have the same care and concern.
 His agenda is to find his meds and not get killed while doing so.

 The film is lengthy.
 At times you’ll be lost.
 You will meet characters and have no idea who they are. you’ll be buried beneath a ton of jargon which won’t have any meaning to you – like cognitive degrade for one.